GitLiveApp/integrify/README.md

 module.exports.onCustomerUpdated = integrify({
   rule: 'REPLICATE_ATTRIBUTES',
   source: {
-    collection: 'customers', // <-- This will append {masterId}
+    collection: 'customers', // <-- The document ID placeholder can be omitted
     // OR
-    collection: 'customers/{customerId}', // <-- Can be any string as in Firebase },
+    collection: 'customers/{customerId}', // <-- The document ID placeholder can be supplied to improve readability },
   targets: [
     {
       collection: 'orders',
       foreignKey: 'customerId',
+      // NOTE: The attributeMapping key refers to the source field and the value refers to the target field
       attributeMapping: {
+        firstName: 'cFirstName',
+        lastName: 'cLastName',
-        firstName: 'customerFirstName', // If an field is missing after the update, the field will be deleted
+        // NOTE: If a field is missing after the update, the field will be deleted },
-        lastName: 'customerLastName',
     },
-    },
     {
       collection: 'deliveryAddress',
       foreignKey: 'customerId',
       attributeMapping: {
-        firstName: 'customerFirstName',
+        firstName: 'cFirstName',
-        lastName: 'customerLastName',
+        lastName: 'cLastName',
       },
       // Optional:
-      isCollectionGroup: true, // Replicate into collection group, see more below },
+      isCollectionGroup: true, // Replicate into collection group, this will require an index, see more below },
   ],